Liouville theorem for bounded harmonic functions on manifolds and graphs satisfying non-negative curvature dimension condition: Introduction

 We first recall some facts on Riemannian manifolds.
-Let $(M,g)$ be a $d$-dimensional complete Riemannian manifold without boundary with the Riemannian metric $g$, $\Delta$ the Laplace-Beltrami operator on $M$ and $C_0^\infty(M)$ the space of smooth compactly supported functions on $M.$ As is well-known, the Ricci curvature tensor of a manifold is bounded below by $Kg$ and the dimension $d\leq n,$ $K\in \R$ and $n\in(0,\infty],$ if and only if the following Bochner inequality holds, where $\nabla\cdot$ is the Riemannian gradient of a function.
-Bakry and \'Emery \cite{BakryEmery85,Bakry87} adopted this inequality as a definition of curvature notion for a general Markov semigroup, called the curvature dimension condition and denoted by $\CCD(K,n)$, and derived various interesting analytic properties of the semigroup from this condition.
-For the sake of simplicity, we consider the manifold case and denote by $P_t=e^{t\Delta}$ the heat semigroup on the manifold.
-One can show that the $\CCD(0,\infty)$ condition is equivalent to or where the latter is called the reverse Poincar\'e inequality.
+Let $(M,g)$ be a $d$-dimensional complete Riemannian manifold with the Riemannian metric $g$, $\Delta$ be the Laplace-Beltrami operator on $M$ and $C_0^\infty(M)$ be the space of compactly supported smooth functions on $M.$ As is well-known, the Ricci curvature tensor of a manifold is bounded below by $Kg$ and the dimension $d$ is at most $n,$ $K\in \R$ and $n\in(0,\infty],$ if and only if the following Bochner inequality holds, where $\nabla\cdot$ is the Riemannian gradient of a function.
+In a general setting, we consider a Riemannian manifold $(M,g)$ equipped with a measure $e^{-V(x)}d\vol(x),$ where $V$ is a smooth function on $M,$ and call the triple $(M,g,e^{-V}d\vol)$ a weighted manifold.
+Weighted manifolds, also called smooth metric measure spaces, have been extensively studied in the literature, see e.g. \cite{Morgan05,WeiW09,Grigoryan09book,MunteanuW11,MunteanuW12}.
+The associated $V$-Laplacian is defined as A function $u$ is called $V$-harmonic if $\Delta_V u=0$ on $M.$ The weighted Ricci curvature is defined as where $\nabla^2\cdot$ is the Hessian of a function.
+Yau's Liouville theorem for bounded harmonic functions was generalized to weighted manifolds by Brighton \cite{Brighton13}. \begin{thm}[\cite{Brighton13}] Let $(M,g,e^{-V}d\vol)$ be a complete weighted manifold satisfying $\Ric_V\geq 0.$ Then any bounded $V$-harmonic function is constant. \end{thm} Brighton adopted the techniques for Cheng-Yau's gradient estimate \cite{ChengYau75} to establish the following: For any $q\in M,$ $R\geq 1$ and any positive $V$-harmonic function $u$ on $B_R(q),$ the ball of radius $R$ centered at $q$, we have where $C$ is a constant independent of $R.$ The theorem follows from passing to the limit $R\to \infty.$